steveiliop56/runtipi-appstore/apps/scrutiny/metadata/description.md

 ## Adding devices

-In order to add drvies to scrutiny for monitoring you will need to create the `runtipi/user-config/steveiliop56/scrutiny/docker-compose.yml` file with the following content:
+In order to add drives to scrutiny for monitoring you will need to create the `runtipi/user-config/steveiliop56/scrutiny/docker-compose.yml` file with the following content:

 ```yaml
 services: